solunian/paperplane/README.md

 - readable/editable even without the editor
 - easily convertible to other formats
 - writers, students, programmers, anyone can use this!
-- customizable and hackable
+- customizable and "hackable" (dunno how to do that)
-- ever wanted to use vim or emacs for writing?
-Now you can!
+- ever wanted to use vim for writing?
+Now you can with more versatility than `.txt`!
 I don't know why you would want to though...
-  - vim is far superior btw
 - free?
-- editing history with git, lol
+- be able to show stats for document -> word/char count, typing speed, etc.
+- editing history... similar to docs but shown in a more transparent way??

 ## Features